AmitXShukla/Mojo/README.md

 A Comprehensive Guide to Mojo programming language with Real-Life Data, Transforming Beginners into Professionals.

+## This is a `work in progress` repository and currently waiting for sponsors.

 *This is a `work in progress` repository and `updated frequently`, please follow me at [Twitter](https://twitter.com/ashuklax), Subscribe to [YouTube channel](https://youtube.com/@Amit.Shukla) to see latest updates.*.
 Please give a star * to this repository.

 ## Author: Amit Shukla